MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/SchemaReference.md

 ## VirtualDeviceFailureDetail
 Referenced by: [VirtualDeviceFailure](#VirtualDeviceFailure)

 Provides detail on the context in which a virtual device failed.
+These values are informational only.
+Clients should not take a dependency on them

 |Variants|NewInVersion|Description|
 |---|---|---|